lizafloyd/express-authentication-boilerplate/README.md

 There's two POST endpoints that are provided and one GET endpoint.

 ### Signup
-The  `/signup` endpoint expects a JSON object containing both an email address and password, once recieved it encrypts and stores the information in the database and returns a token.
+The  `/signup` endpoint expects a JSON object containing both an email address and password, once received it encrypts and stores the information in the database and returns a token.
 If you attempt to signup with an email that already exists in the database the server will reject it and return an error.

 ### Signin
-The `/signin` endpoint also expects a JSON object containing both an email address and password, once recieved it checks if the user exists and if the provided password matches that of the one in the database.
-If it doesn't the server will reject the signin request and return an unauthorized error.
+The `/signin` endpoint also expects a JSON object containing both an email address and password, once received it checks if the user exists and if the provided password matches that of the one in the database.
+If it doesn't the server will reject the sign-in request and return an unauthorized error.
 If it does match the server will return a token.

 Below is an example of the type of JSON object the endpoints expect.